Table of Content

 It’s a seamless authentication solution that simplifies your workflow, strengthens security, and—let’s be real—saves a lot of headaches for both employees and IT departments.

-The good news is that Look Digital Signage will soon support SSO as part of its roadmap to make it easier for organizations to manage secure access to their signage platform alongside everything else.
+The good news is that Look digital signage supports SSO to make it easier for organizations to manage secure access to their signage platform alongside everything else.

 But what exactly is SSO, and why should you care?
 Let’s break it down.